Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

 ### Important Considerations

 1. **Field creation**: When using `StoreReferenceInAncestor`, the content item reference field is created automatically if it doesn't exist.
+If the ancestor page uses a shared content type, the field is added to all items of that type, including those without linked items.

 2. **Allowed types**: If the reference field exists but doesn't allow the linked content's type, the type is automatically added to the allowed types.